On Benjamini--Schramm limits of congruence subgroups: Congruence lattices and the Selberg property

 The main effort of \cite{clozel2003demonstration} is in dealing with the anisotropic case, as follows.
 If $\HH$ is $F$-anisotropic then it admits a $F$-subgroup $\HH_1$ with $\mathrm{rank}_{F_v}(\HH_1) = 1$ and such that

-where $D$ is a division algebra of degree $p^2$ over $F$ or over a quadratic extension of $F$ in the first and second cases respectively, and $p$ is a prime \cite[1.1]{clozel2003demonstration}.
-A careful analysis \cite[\S3.2]{clozel2003demonstration} reveals that the case of $\SL{1}{D}$ can be reduced to $\mathrm{SL}_2$.
-Similarly, the case of $\mathrm{SU}(D,*)$ is reduced either to $\mathrm{SL}_2$, $\mathrm{SU}(3,F_v)$ with $v$ finite or $\mathrm{SU}(n,1)$ with $v$ infinite.
-The parameter $n$ is clearly bounded as $\HH_1(F_v)$ embeds in $G$.
-Clozel then establishes spectral gap directly for congruence lattices in these last two families of rank one groups.
+where $D$ is a division algebra of degree $p^2$ over $F$ or over a quadratic extension of $F$ in the first and second cases, respectively, and $p$ is a prime \cite[1.1]{clozel2003demonstration}.
+The careful analysis of \cite[\S3.2]{clozel2003demonstration} reveals that the case of $\SL{1}{D}$ can be reduced to $\mathrm{SL}_2$.
+Similarly, the case of $\mathrm{SU}(D,*)$ can be reduced either to $\mathrm{SL}_2$, to $\mathrm{SU}(3,F_v)$ with $v$ finite or to $\mathrm{SU}(n,1)$ with $v$ infinite.
+The parameter $n$ is clearly bounded since $\HH_1(F_v)$ embeds in $G$.
+Clozel then establishes spectral gap directly for congruence lattices in these last two families of rank one groups, and concludes relying on Theorem \ref{thm:Burger-Sarnak-Clozel-Ullmo}.